 AJMER – (Their own office records + *Balance records of other regional offices of years earlier than those indicated above*) (Rajasthan, Gujarat, Madhya Pradesh, Dadra Nagar Haveli jurisdiction can apply at Ajmer office and are by default connected to Ajmer office for regular work too.)

-For Address, contact information and email of all regional and registered offices please visit: http://cbse.nic.in/regjur.htm
+For the Address, contact information, and email of all regional and registered offices please visit: http://cbse.nic.in/regjur.htm

 Urgent basis free structure – 200 rupees flat for each document + 35 rupees for postage charge = 235 rupees demand draft or postal order.
 It will take 2-3 working days for them to dispatch it via post + 5-7 days for the post to get it delivered to your location.
 If you are going to collect the same in person in the CBSE office, you will get the documents after 2-3 days from payment of fees.